 The Atlanta Falcons organization doesn't officially retire jersey numbers, but considers certain player's jerseys worthy of being honored.
-The Falcons Ring of Honor, which is featured in the rafters of the Georgia Dome, honors individual players and not jerseys.
+The Falcons Ring of Honor honors individual players and not jerseys.

 2004 INAUGURAL CLASS

-Kenn was a mainstay on the Falcons offensive line aas the Michigan alum holds Falcons records in most games played and started (251) while ranking second in most seasons played with Atlanta (17).
+Kenn was a mainstay on the Falcons offensive line as the Michigan alum holds Falcons records in most games played and started (251) while ranking second in most seasons played with Atlanta (17).
 Kenn also posted a streak of 94 consecutive games played and earned Pro Bowl selections from 1980-84.
-Click here for Mike Kenn's bio page.

 Sanders was a three-time Pro Bowl starter during his Falcons career after being selected as the fifth overall player in the 1989 draft out of Florida State.
 Considered one of the best pure cornerbacks ever to lace up a pair of cleats, Sanders also doubled as a dangerous return man.
 He was recently tabbed the 34th best player in the history of the League by a new NFL Films-produced series, The Top 100: NFL's Greatest Players.
 Sanders' Falcons career started in memorable fashion as he returned a punt 68 yards for a touchdown in his first NFL game as a rookie against the Los Angeles Rams at Fulton County Stadium.
 Sanders' All-Rookie season also included him leading all first-year defensive backs with five interceptions and becoming the first Falcons player to ever appear on the cover of Sports Illustrated (on Nov.
 13, 1989).